 However, as with many conditions, no single approach is best; your doctor will tailor your treatment strategy based on your symptoms and how well they respond to therapy.

 - Antimalarial medications.
-For a persistent rash, your doctor may prescribe an antimalarial medication, such as hydroxychloroquine (Plaquenil) or chloroquine (Aralen).
+For a persistent rash, your doctor may prescribe an antimalarial medication, such as hydroxychloroquine (Plaquenil).

 - Physical therapy.
 A physical therapist can show you exercises to maintain and improve your strength and flexibility and advise an appropriate level of activity.

 - Speech therapy.
 If your swallowing muscles are weakened by dermatomyositis, speech therapy can help you learn how to compensate for those changes.